winterweird/jpres/README.md

 lines.
 If this is not the case across all lines of your source code, this script results in undefined behavior.

+This script has been tested with Python 2.7.12 and Python 3.5.2, and should probably work with any version of Python 2.x/3.x

 ### DESCRIPTION:

 Specify preconditions before a Java method or constructor to automatically